Iamniquey/ca10_r_dit_mini/README.md

 Post are displayed with embedded html rendered as on the reddit site.

+Posts are automatically filtered by the search term value.

 Upon clicking on the title of a post, the user is taken to a **post page** which shows all the post **comments** collected via the Reddit Json api.

 Post comments are indented based on reply level.